What is 3.15172 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 315172 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 315172 are: 1 2 4 11 13 19 22 26 29 38 44 52 58 76 116 143 209 247 286 319 377 418 494 551 572 638 754 836 988 1102 1276 1508 2204 2717 4147 5434 6061 7163 8294 10868 12122 14326 16588 24244 28652 78793 157586 315172